MAGICGrants/MagicGrants.org/posts/_posts/blog/2024-10-08-Adding-atheartengineer-As-Board-Member.md

 author: magicboard
 ---

-We are excited that Tyler joined the MAGIC Grants board of directors in June 2024.

-Tyler, known online as AtHeartEngineer, is a thought leader and development lead at Privacy and Scaling Explorations, a cryptography research and development team within the Ethereum Foundation.
-With over 20 years of experience in technical fields—including more than 12 years in research and development—he brings extensive expertise in software development, systems engineering, and cybersecurity.
-Tyler is passionate about advancing privacy technologies and cryptography.

-With Tyler, MAGIC Grants has a much stronger opportunity to support privacy efforts in the Ethereum ecosystem.

-Matt Shroyer stepped down as a board member in July after serving MAGIC Grants for six years.
-We are incredibly thankful to Matt for his contributions to our organization during this time.

-John Murphy will serve as the Treasurer.
-Justin Ehrenhofer will serve as the Secretary.

 ## Tyler's Expertise and Impact on MAGIC Grants

 We are thrilled to announce that Tyler, known online as AtHeartEngineer, has joined the MAGIC Grants board of directors.
 Tyler brings a wealth of experience and a deep passion for privacy technologies to our organization.